asartalo/pq/README.md

 The first argument should be set to a connection string to be used to establish the database connection (see above).  minReconnectInterval controls the duration to wait before trying to re-establish the database connection after connection loss.
-After each consecutive failure, this interval is doubled, until maxReconnectInterval is reached.
+After each consecutive failure this interval is doubled, until maxReconnectInterval is reached.
 A successful connection establishment procedure resets the interval back to minReconnectInterval.